zer0-data/AutoGenx/README.md

-## autogen (Flask Web App)
+## Autogen (Flask Web App)

-autogen provides a simple web UI to generate and optionally deploy a website from a prompt, a sketch, an uploaded image, or a Figma wireframe.
+Autogen provides a simple web UI to generate and optionally deploy a website from a prompt, a sketch, an uploaded image, or a Figma wireframe.

 ### Setup